Hudson & Landry: Landry

-Ron Landry (b.
-October 24, 1934) worked at several radio stations in Virginia before becoming the morning host on WDRC in Hartford, CT and then WBZ in Boston.
+Ron Landry (born October 24, 1934) worked at several radio stations in Virginia before becoming the morning host on WDRC in Hartford, CT and then WBZ in Boston.
 Landry began his radio career at WJMA in Orange, Virginia.
 Landry was a disc jockey while serving in the US Army.

 After Hudson & Landry split up, Landry became a writer for television shows, including Flo, Benson, The Redd Foxx Show and Gimme A Break.
 He and fellow comedy writer Tom Biener recorded Comedy Album for the Universal label in 1989.
 He also continued working in radio.
-Landry died of cancer on September 16, 2002 at age 67.
+Landry died of cancer on September 16, 2002, at age 67.